bGuru Cookie & Ad-Tech Policy

 §0 Plain-language summary

-When we eventually add advertising (planned for a future version, not at MVP), we will: (a) update this Policy via the 30-day material-change notice flow, (b) add the Apple App Tracking Transparency (ATT) prompt, (c) add a "Do Not Sell or Share My Personal Information" link for US users, (d) honour the Global Privacy Control (GPC) signal — BEFORE the ad SDK ships.
+If personalized advertising is introduced in a future version (switching from NPA to behavioral mode), we will: (a) update this Policy via the 30-day material-change notice flow, (b) add the Apple ATT prompt, (c) add a "Do Not Sell or Share My Personal Information" link for US users, (d) honour the Global Privacy Control (GPC) signal, (e) wire a registered IAB TCF v2.2 CMP (Google UMP) for EU/UK users — BEFORE any personalized ad serves.

 §1 Definitions

-• IAB TCF v2.2 — the Interactive Advertising Bureau Europe Transparency and Consent Framework version 2.2, the industry standard for capturing and signalling EU/UK cookie consent in a machine-readable format.
+- IAB TCF v2.2 — the Interactive Advertising Bureau Europe Transparency and Consent Framework version 2.2, the industry standard for capturing and signalling EU/UK cookie consent in a machine-readable format. bGuru does not implement IAB TCF v2.2 at this version of the Service because NPA mode does not require signalling consent to behavioral advertising vendors — there are none; see §4.1 for detail.

 Cross-reference: see Privacy Policy, §1 Definitions, for terms used in both documents.